 The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) Agrichemical Management (ACM) Bureau is responsible for assuring compliance with Wis.
 Admin.
 Code, ch.
 ATCP 30 - Pesticide Product Restrictions (Wis.
 Admin.
 Code, ch.
 ATCP 30).
 Within that chapter, Subchapter VIII deals specifically with the legal- and illegal-use of any herbicide that contain the active ingredient atrazine.
-This report documents 2022 DATCP ACM inspections associated with atrazine legal- and illegal-use relative to Wis.
+This report documents 2024 DATCP ACM inspections associated with atrazine legal- and illegal-use relative to Wis.
 Admin.
 Code, chs.
 ATCP 30.31-30.37, and provides a summary of the inspection program findings and trends.

 Wisconsin's general restrictions and requirements for atrazine use have not changed since 2010.
 It is illegal in Wisconsin to apply any pesticide containing the active ingredient atrazine within an atrazine Prohibition Area (PA).
-Outside of a PA, atrazine use is restricted but not prohibited.
+Outside of a PA, atrazine use is restricted, but not prohibited.
 Currently, there are no PAs under consideration for repeal (Wis.
 Admin.
 Code, ch.
-ATCP 30.375), or any active or under consideration research exemptions (Wis.
+ATCP 30.375) or any active or under consideration research exemptions (Wis.
 Admin.
 Code, ch.
 ATCP 30.38).

 Atrazine in drinking water remains a concern.
-The 2016 DATCP statewide survey of agricultural chemicals in groundwater indicated atrazine, or one of its metabolites, was detected in 26.4% of private drinking water wells in Wisconsin.
+The 2024 DATCP statewide survey report of agricultural chemicals in groundwater indicated atrazine, or one of its metabolites, was detected in 25.0% of private drinking water sample or estimated to exist in 19.9% of wells in Wisconsin.
 Regarding risk to human health, about 0.2% of the wells contained a total atrazine concentration exceeding the 3.0 micrograms per liter ( $\mu$ g/l or parts per billion [ppb]) Enforcement Standard (ES) listed within Wis.
 Admin.
 Code, ch.
 NR 140.